What to Do in Sardinia Beyond the Coast: A Field Report from the Island’s Hidden Interior

 Among the things to do in Sardinia that our portfolio is building toward:

-• Immersive food experiences rooted in Ogliastra’s culinary tradition — from pasta-making with local families to meals at tables that don’t serve tourists
+• Immersive food experiences rooted in Ogliastra’s culinary tradition, from pasta-making with local families to meals at tables that do not serve tourists

 • Sardinian wine itineraries centered on native varietals and small producers with real stories and zero commercial polish